Japanese minister denies officials asked adviser to contact Toshiba shareholders | ExBulletin

 He added that the ministry was awaiting Toshibas’ response to the report.

-Sources previously told Reuters that Hiromichi Mizuno, an advisor to the ministry at the time, told the Harvard fund that it could be the subject of a regulatory investigation if the fund does not follow management’s recommendations during the last year’s annual general meeting.
+Sources have already told Reuters here that Hiromichi Mizuno, a ministry adviser at the time, told the Harvard Fund that it could be subject to a regulatory investigation if the fund did not follow management’s recommendations at the annual general meeting of Last year.
+The fund then abstained from voting.

-Mizuno, a Tesla Inc board member and friend of Elon Musk, previously oversaw Japan’s $ 1.4 trillion government pension fund and is currently the United Nations Special Envoy for the innovative finance and sustainable investment.
+Mizuno, a board member of Tesla Inc and who previously oversaw the $ 1.4 trillion government of Japan pension investment fund, is currently the United Nations special envoy for innovative finance and l sustainable investment.

 He did not immediately respond to a request for comment.

-The independent investigation revealed that Toshiba had devised a plan to effectively prevent shareholders from exercising their rights by exerting undue influence over Effissimo Capital Management, Toshibas’ largest shareholder, to remove its candidates for the board of directors.
+The independent investigation revealed that Toshiba had devised a plan to exert undue influence over Singapore-based Effissimo Capital Management, Toshibas’ largest shareholder, in order to remove its candidates for the board of directors.

 The report also states that the plan was to pressure another fund, 3D Investment Partners, in addition to the Harvard fund to change their votes and that Prime Minister Yoshihide Suga verbally encouraged pressure on shareholders when he was secretary in chief of staff in a meeting with a senior Toshiba official. executive last year.